EdmundBenedict/lordcephei.github.io/pages/inputguide.md

 {::nomarkdown}</div>{:/}

 ##### _VERS_
 This category is used for version control.
-As of version 7, the input file must have following tokens for any program in the suite:
+As of version 7, the input file must have the following tokens for any program in the suite:

     VERS LM:7